 - While nuts and seeds are soaking, bring a pot of water to boil.
 Add diced potato and boil until fork tender but not falling apart.
 Drain cooked potatoes in a colander.

-- While potatoes cook, heat oil in a skillet and briefly saute mushrooms over medium-high heat.
+- While potatoes cook, heat oil in a skillet and briefly saute mushrooms over medium-high heat .
 They will shrink and release some moisture.
-Add vegan fish sauce and cook until most the liquid is evaporated.
+Add vegan fish sauce and cook until most of the liquid is evaporated.
 Remove from heat and set aside.

 - Pour 1 cup of prepared nut milk into saucepan and stir constantly while cooking until mixture is very thick.
 Pour in remaining nut milk and stir.
 Add sea salt, smoked salt, Old Bay seasoning, garlic powder, and white pepper.
 Bring soup just to a boil taking care not to burn the bottom.

-- Once soup has thickened, add the seasoned mushrooms. heat a minute or two until all the chowder ingredients are piping hot.
-Remove from heat.
-Ladle into soup bowls and serve with cracked black pepper.
+- Once the soup has thickened, add the seasoned mushrooms.
+Heat just a minute or two until all the chowder ingredients are piping hot.

-- Ladle into soup bowls and serve with a generous grate of cracked black pepper.
+- Ladle into soup bowls and serve with a generous grate of fresh cracked black pepper.